-Strengthening Cincinnati Communities Together is a blog providing updates on real estate development and neighborhood transformation initiatives by The Community Builders and its partners.
+Strengthening Cincinnati Communities Together is a blog which provides updates on real estate development and neighborhood transformation initiatives by The Community Builders and its partners.
 TCB has been in Cincinnati since 1998 when construction of City West, a master planned mixed-income community in the West End, began.
-TCB continues to own and manage City West – which recently received $6 million in new investment – and in November of 2012 TCB acquired 19 distressed multifamily properties in various Cincinnati neighborhoods from the Federal National Mortgage Association (FNMA).
-Some of those properties in Avondale are part of a community transformation driven by a TCB-led 2012 HUD Choice Neighborhoods Implementation grant.
+TCB continues to own and manage City West.

 As one of the largest and most accomplished mission-driven, non-profit housing developers in the United States, TCB works to build strong communities where people of all incomes can achieve their full potential.

 The Avondale Children Thrive initiative has been selected by a coalition of 12 funding organizations to participate in the BUILD Health Challenge, a national program that puts multi-sector community partnerships at the foundation of improving health for everyone.
 The Cincinnati-specific project will focus on maternal and child health and serve residents in the Avondale neighborhood.
 Avondale Children Thrive is one of 19 partnerships selected to participate.

 BUILD awards funding, capacity building support, and access to a national peer-learning network.
 The program emphasizes cross-sector collaboration among local non-profit organizations, hospitals, and public health departments to address upstream conditions that create opportunities for better health.
 BUILD selected Avondale Children Thrive because of its Bold, Upstream, Integrated, Local, and Data-driven (BUILD) ideas to improve the health of its residents.